 Treatments for these diseases typically have been aimed at decreasing inflammation and pain by slowing down tissue damage and reducing complications.
 Most people with RA have only a partial response to available drugs, and many only respond to drugs for a limited period of time.
 In the case of lupus, no effective targeted therapies exist for the most severe forms of the disease.
 Research is needed to better understand the underlying disease process and identify parts of the immune system that aren't functioning correctly.
 This insight will help reveal the most promising new biological targets for drug development and match existing drugs to patients with specific molecular profiles who are most likely to benefit.

 This project is analyzing, at the single cell level, tissue and blood samples from people with RA and lupus to pinpoint genes, proteins, biological pathways, and signaling networks.
-This type of modular, molecular analysis will allow comparisons across the diseases and will provide insights into key aspects of the disease process.
-The project will identify differences between those RA patients who respond to therapies and those who do not, as well as provide a better systems level understanding of disease mechanisms in both RA and lupus.
+This type of analysis will allow insights into key aspects of diseases processes and allow comparisons between diseases.
+The project will explore differences between those RA patients who respond to therapies and those who do not, and will provide a better systems level understanding of disease mechanisms in both RA and lupus.
 This knowledge is essential for the development of targeted therapies and for the application of existing and future therapies to appropriate patient populations.